sveltejs/v2.svelte.dev/src/guide/01-component-api.md

 }, { init: false });
 ```

-> or *primitive* values like strings and numbers, observer callbacks are only called when the value changes.
+> For *primitive* values like strings and numbers, observer callbacks are only called when the value changes.
 But because it's possible to mutate an object or array while preserving *referential equality*, Svelte will err on the side of caution.
 In other words, if you do `component.set({foo: component.get('foo')})`, and `foo` is an object or array, any `foo` observers will be triggered.

 By default, observers are called *before* the DOM updates, giving you a chance to perform any additional updates without touching the DOM more than is necessary.
 In some cases – for example, if you need to measure an element after the DOM has been updated – use `defer: true`: